gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 When pit judges arrive, one should try to determine roughly what they are there for.
 Judges will make it clear pretty quickly if they are there for control, robot-based awards, outreach, etc. If a judge is there to talk to you about the robot, don't waste their time with outreach.
 Similarly, if a judge is asking about your outreach don't divert to talking about the robot.
 Judges are there for a specific purpose, other information may essentially be discarded by them.

 .. important:: When judges come near your pits, STAND UP and PUT THE PHONES DOWN.
+(Even if you're not the one talking to the judges!)
 Uninterested students can cause a judge's opinion of your team to quickly sour.
-All students should try to look interested and should participate, get as many different people speaking as you can.
+All students should try to look interested and should participate, get as many different people speaking as you reasonably can.

 Pit Judging Tips
 ^^^^^^^^^^^^^^^^